genkio/debian-z/README.md

 - **File Manager:** [pcmanfm](https://github.com/lxde/pcmanfm)
 - **Application Launcher:** [rofi](https://github.com/davatorium/rofi)

-This project is a shell script that automates the installation process for a minimal Debian system, along with the i3 window manager and Ly Console Display Manager.
-It aims to provide an easy and efficient way to set up a Debian-based desktop environment with a Stylish lightweight and customizable window manager.
+This project is a shell script that automates the installation process for a minimal Mint system, along with the i3 window manager and Ly Console Display Manager.
+It aims to provide an easy and efficient way to set up a Mint-based desktop environment with a Stylish lightweight and customizable window manager.

 The script installs the necessary packages and applications required for daily drive and a functional and beutiful i3wm setup, with Ly Console Display Manager, and other recommended utilities.
 It also configures various system settings to optimize the user experience and provides a clean minimal and stylish i3 configuration.

+**This project is based on [debian-z](https://github.com/zedsalim/debian-z) and has been adapted to work with Linux Mint.**

 ## Available Themes